 Surfing it: Option 4 is a strong contender for my adherence.
 It is elegantly simple and streamlined.
 It enjoys the virtue of going “all in.”
 It says Adam and Eve are theological (not mythical) constructs by a divinely inspired ancient author who offered an infallible free interpretation of what really happened way, way back in time.
 He could not have had first-hand knowledge or even a possibility of reliable traditions handed down accurately from 150,000 years ago.
 It is a divinely inspired story.
 It preserves the infallibility of the text, if we interpret the author’s original purpose—a free interpretation—and in his premodern historical context, not ours.
 It takes Gen. 2-3 in its historical context, which also has stories about the original man.
 Finally, the option sensibly interprets ancient texts through the lens of accommodationism, which we do all the time when we read the Bible, without thinking about it.
 (E.g. We now know the sun does not literally rise and set, though the Bible says it does.)

-Option 5 also appeals to me.
+Option 5 also appeals to me (and after much thought, I prefer it).
 It too surfs the tsunami.
 It preserves enough of a literal reading of Gen. 2-3 and answers more questions than are left over.
 The strengths far outweigh the weaknesses.
 It can say the snake was a satanic attack, or it symbolizes a chaos creature.
 It can turn the Garden into a symbol of sacred space, or it can be their “real real estate” made sacred by God.
 Indeed their major mission from God was to care for his creation.
 It keeps Adam and Eve in the ancient Near East, not Africa.
 The biblical genealogies in Gen. 2-11 can be interpreted accurately and sensibly back to 8,000 to 10,000 years ago.
-It also has at least one main parallel to Abraham (whom I consider historical): Both Adam and Abraham were selected by God and his grace to lead the way for humanity, towards salvation, culminating in Christ (though Adam led humanity archetypally in a negative direction!).
+It also has at least one main parallel to Abram (whom I consider historical): Both Adam and Abraham were selected by God and his grace to lead the way for humanity, towards salvation, culminating in Christ (though Adam led humanity archetypally in a negative direction!).
 So it preserves the New Testament authors’ and speakers’ (debatably) literal belief about Adam and Eve, as well.
 Finally, maybe the ancient author of Gen. 2-3 did indeed have access to reliable traditions about Neolithic farmers, who did not live so very long ago from when he wrote (not 50,000 or 150,000 years ago!).
 The author simply gave them (anachronistic) biblical Hebrew names and built around them inspired theological truths (not myths) from God’s original calling on them.
 Perhaps the divinely inspired and infallible author did borrow, conceptually speaking, from the culture of his day, when such writings describe their version of the first humans.